Understanding Model Context Protocol (MCP)

 - Knowledge-Driven Applications: An AI system uses TigerGraph to query a knowledge graph and provide users with accurate and comprehensive answers.

-By acting as an MCP server, TigerGraph can empower AI applications with the ability to understand and reason over complex relationships, leading to more intelligent and effective solutions.
+By acting as an MCP server, TigerGraph empowers AI applications to understand and reason over complex structured relationships, bridging the gap between data connectivity and cognitive intelligence, and leading to more intelligent and effective solutions.

 Get Started